daniellearsenault/intein_crawl/README.md

 # intein_crawl
 Walk through MSFASTA of intein-containing entries with consistent identifying Nterm and Cterm boundary characters to yield intein-only and extein-only output files with original input file order conserved.

+**version 0.0 April 22, 2022**
+This preliminary version is only designed to handle entries with **single** insertions.
+I am working on a second version that can handle situations such as genes invaded by multiple inteins, stay tuned :)

 **INPUT:** MSFASTA file (prot. ideally) of entries that contain a nested element, such as an intein.
 The element must have a set of ~2-4 identifying characters for both the N-terminal and C-terminal that appear in the majority of the instances of the element. (ex. an intein that nearly always starts with 'CL' and ends with 'TGN')

 **OUTPUT:** 2 MSFASTA files: an edited internal/interrupting element-only set of input entries with original order retained (**ex. intein only**), and an edited external/host element-only set of input entries with original order retained (**ex. extein only**)